statichunt/statichunt/content/themes/astro-docbox.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2023-11-22T00:00:00.000Z
+description: >-
-description: Docbox is a modern documentation theme built with Astro, a blazing-fast and SEO-friendly framework, and TailwindCSS, a utility-first CSS framework that gives you complete control over your styling.
+  Docbox is a modern documentation theme built with Astro, a blazing-fast and SEO-friendly framework, and TailwindCSS, a utility-first CSS framework that gives you complete control over your styling.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: